Our Partnership Arrangements

 Independent Scrutiny will be provided by a single individual with a view to generating usable learning for system improvements.

-The Scrutineer will attend Executive and Partnership Meetings as an observer and will be free to read any documentation and attend any meetings that she deems appropriate to satisfy herself of the effectiveness of the arrangements.
+The Scrutineer will attend Executive and Subgroups as an observer and will be free to read any documentation and attend any meetings that she deems appropriate to satisfy themselves of the effectiveness of the arrangements.
+The Scrutineer will publish their assessment as part of the Annual Report and will have regular meetings with the Mayor of Lewisham.

-A Culture of Respect and Challenge
+A Culture of Anti-Racist Practice, Respect and Challenge

 Since everyone in the children’s workforce has a responsibility to safeguard and promote the welfare of children, the Lewisham Safeguarding Children Partnership has a remit to ensure that there is a culture and climate that promotes safeguarding among all staff.
+All professionals must acknowledge disproportionality and that we must strive to ensure that our practice demonstrates inclusivity, equity and is anti-racist.

 We recognise that no single professional can have a full picture of a child’s needs and circumstances and everyone who comes into contact with children and families has a role to play in identifying concerns, sharing information and taking prompt action in order to ensure that children and families receive the right help at the right time.
 We value the diversity of our workforce and the skills and experiences that the staff from different backgrounds and agencies bring.